 Deployment phase: provide input into the retrospective and celebrate

 The final phase of the project.
 During the project you and your offshore team were as a whole.
 So make special mention of each member.
 Publish metrics of the numbers of test cases executed, defect removal efficiency rates etc, keeping metrics positive.
-Make sure that all challenges and issues, faced during testing, are recorded and mention the team’s contributions to the project.
+Make sure that all challenges and issues, faced during software testing, are recorded and mention the team’s contributions to the project.
 If any celebrations are planned, similar ones should be planned for the offshore team.
 Recognition from management is appreciated by offshore teams, so ask the project manager and sponsors to send a “thank you” email to them.

 Finally, hold a meeting, a video conference would be best of all, thank the team and formally close the project with them, recognizing their skills and contribution to the project.

 Drawing a conclusion we can say that successful offshore testing team managing consists in providing clear communication and direction, constant team’s participation and remembering that out of sight is not out of mind.